Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 No

-Shipping and handling charges in the state of Missouri are not taxable.
+Shipping and handling charges in Missouri are not taxable.

 Montana